gaurs/sb-mongo-oapi/README.md

 ## MongoDB setup

-The following command will start a mongo database with some pre-configured values:
+The following command will start a mongo database (as a docker container) with some pre-configured values:

 1. **username**: root
 2. **password**: password